 Not only should you train your body (miles, nutrition, sleep, strength), but you should also prepare your mind.
 Having a plan for racing successfully will save you precious energy early which will help you later in the race.
 When you have a good mind-body connection, your race effort will click and you’ll put yourself in a good spot to have a good race.

 Mantras are a great tool and strategy to use to help you get out of a rough place during a marathon.
-Creating positive mantras are great for staying sharp and focused during the race and if you find yourself in a bad place, using a mantra can pull you out.
+Creating positive mantras is great for staying sharp and focused during the race.
+And, if you find yourself in a bad place, using your practiced mantra can pull you out of it.

-Run enough miles in training that you know how your body reacts when you hit a low patch
+When you are well-trained, you know how your body will react and respond when you hit a low patch during the race.

 There are no real substitutions for running a lot of miles.
 Your body will be prepared, your mind will be accustomed to long periods of monotony (left foot, right foot), plus your body will be used to burning the right type of fuel to keep you sustained over the course of a few hours.